-- First Aid: Guides are fully first aid trained and will be carrying first aid kits.
+- First Aid: Guides are first aid trained and will be carrying first aid kits.

 Pace, Ability & Experience

-You MUST have previous experience of sea swimming and be a very confident and strong swimmer.
+You MUST have previous experience of sea swimming in rough conditions and be a very confident and strong swimmer.

-– Be able to swim a minimum of 2km in one go with minimal rest.
+– Be able to swim a minimum of 3km in one go with minimal rest.

-– Have experience of swimming in rough sea conditions or fast flowing water and be very happy and confident in this environment.
+– Have experience of swimming in rough sea conditions and fast flowing water and be very happy and confident in this environment.

 Being used to sea swimming in rough conditions is very important – you must be comfortable with the salt water, low water visibility, waves and strong currents.
-The tides in the straits are very strong and fast so you need to be a confident and strong swimmer.
-At times you will be required to navigate across the channel of water, sometimes fighting currents and whirlpools.
-This require reasonable speed and strength.
-There is no opportunity to stop and rest in the swim (other than get in the boat which will only be an option in as a last resort), so you need to be able to swim a good distance non-stop.
+The tides in the straits are very strong and fast so you need to be a very confident and strong swimmer.
+At times you will be required to swim fast, navigate across the channel of water, sometimes fighting currents and whirlpools.
+This requires speed and strength.
+There is no opportunity to stop and rest in the swim (other than get in the boat which will only be an option in as a last resort), so you need to be able to swim the whole distance non-stop.

-This a sociable swim and the swimming speed of the members of the group will vary so please be aware that you may not be traveling as fast as you might if you were swimming alone!
+The swimming speed of the members of the group will vary so please be aware that you may not be traveling as fast as you might if you were swimming alone!
 The emphasis is on keeping going, not speed!
 The pace will be dictated by the guide, taking into account the ability of the group as a whole.
 You will need a good level of fitness to take part and will need to keep moving at a good pace to keep warm.
-If you struggle during the event and this begins to impact on the well being or safety of the rest of the group we may politely ask you to get into the support boat.
+If you struggle during the event and this begins to impact on the well being of the rest of the group we will politely ask you to get into the support boat.